General Electric Company (GE) - Stock Analysis

 Fundamental Analysis

-Key Financial Insights: • High profitability • Strong free cash • Tight liquidity GE generates strong margins and robust free cash flow but trades at a rich valuation with tight short-term liquidity and meaningful long-term liabilities that elevate downside risk.
+Key Financial Insights: • High margins • Strong FCF • Elevated leverage GE generates strong margins and high free cash flow but faces meaningful leverage, only modest near-term liquidity, and rich valuation multiples.

 Price Behavior